Simplifying generic smooth maps to the 2-sphere and to the plane: Relation to open book structures

 As $\Delta$ is contractible, we can further extend the map $f$ over the entire manifold $M$ as a smooth map and then approximate it by a generic map, still denoted by $f$.
 We may assume that $f$ satisfies the conditions (1) and (2) of Definition~\ref{def:stable}.
 As it is a submersion near $\partial M$, we see that $S(f)$ is contained in $\Int{M}$ and we may further assume that its image $f(S(f))$ sits inside $\Int{\Delta}$ and that $f(M) = \Delta$.

+In the following, we will deform $f$ successively for our purpose and will continue to denote the resulting maps by the same symbol $f$.

-Note that the number of cusps of $f$ is even, since the Euler characteristic of the pair $(M, F)$ vanishes, where $F$ is a fiber of $f$ over a point in $\partial \Delta$.
+We see that the number of cusps of $f$ is even, since the Euler characteristic of the pair $(M, F)$ vanishes, where $F$ is a fiber of $f$ over a point in $\partial \Delta$.
 Then, by the same procedure as in Levine's cusp elimination theorem \cite{Lev}, we can eliminate the cusps of $f$ by pairs, since $M$ is connected.
 So, we may assume that $f$ has no cusps.

 Now, we apply Lemma~\ref{lem:directed}, taking into account the comments in Remark~\ref{rk:directed} (1) and (2), first to the definite fold image.
 As a result, we get a generic map $M \to \R^2$, denoted by $f$ again, such that $f(M)$ coincides with $\Delta$, the definite fold image is outward directed, and that the other fold images lie inside the interior of a $2$--disk, say $\Delta_1$, contained in the innermost region.
 Then, we apply Lemma~\ref{lem:directed} to $f$ restricted to $f^{-1}(\Delta_1)$ to get a new generic map $f$ such that the fold image of absolute index $1$ is contained in $\Int \Delta_1$, that it is outward directed, and that the other fold images lie inside the interior of a $2$--disk, say $\Delta_2$, contained in the innermost region.
 Repeating this procedure, we get a generic map $f : M \to \R^2$ such that $f(M) = \Delta$, that the fold images of absolute indices $i$ with $0 \leq i < \lfloor (n-1)/2 \rfloor$ are all directed outward, that their positions are consistent with the order of absolute indices (smaller indices in the outer position), and that the fold image of absolute index $i_0 = \lfloor (n-1)/2 \rfloor$ lies in the interior of a $2$--disk $\Delta_{i_0}$ contained in the innermost region.
+At this stage, we should note that the fold image of absolute index $i_0$ may not be directed outward.
 We may continue to assume that $f$ satisfies the conditions (1) and (2) of Definition~\ref{def:stable}.

 Note that as $n$ is odd, even if we reverse the normal orientation of the fold image of absolute index $i_0$, the index does not change.